Dip (Chest)

 Dip Variations

-although most people will be happy with just the one type mixed in with a wider training regime.
+Although most people will be happy with just the one type mixed in with a wider training regime.